neugierige/swift-style-guide/README.md

 ... some specifications on calling functions

 - Avoid declaring large arguments inline
-- For functions with many argument, specify each arg on new line and `)` on final line
+- For functions with many arguments, specify each arg on a new line and the `)` on the final line
 - Use trailing closure syntax for simple functions
 - Avoid trailing closures at the end of functions with many arguments.
-(3+)?
+(3+)

 ##Closures